Alonza0314/SSL-TLS-OpenZiti-Encryption-Study/ziti/README.md

 # TLS in Ziti

-The model seems like TLS 1.3 with using DH, but without certificate, i.e., only focus on key exchange and cryption without authentication.
+The model seems like TLS 1.3 with using X25519, but without certificate, i.e., only focus on key exchange and cryption without authentication.

 ---